swiftcoder2020/bsl-fingerspelling-js-game/README.md

 # Overview

-On approach to the second milestone project, which derives on the learning experience of exploring through the fundamentals of JavaScript and the Interactive Front-End Development module, the focus has progressively transitioned from a static site to one that will become interactive whereby it allows visitors to actively engage with data.
-It also completes what's known as the 'trinity of web development' that forms the basis of front-end development that concerns itself with data as presented through components such as HTML, CSS & the addition of JavaScript.
-The core attention of this project however, is to construct an interactive front-end website that responds to user's actions which revolves around a sense of engagement.
+As I approached the second milestone project, which derives on the learning experience of exploring through the fundamentals of JavaScript and the Interactive Front-End Development modules (which focuses on jQuery, Application Programming Interfaces (API) and utilising an email service), attention has now progressively transitioned from a static site to one that will become interactive whereby it allows visitors to actively engage with data.
+It also completes what's known as the 'trinity of web development' that forms the basis of front-end development which concerns itself with components such as HTML, CSS and the addition of JavaScript or any of its associations.

+The core focal point of this project will consist of constructing an interactive front-end website that will provide the value of enabling users a sense of engagement and to interact with the data as presented in order to achieve their personal goal by responding to their actions actively.

 # User Experience Design